visualive/jquery.ssc.js/readme.md

 Licensed under the MIT license or GNU General Public License v3

 ## Change logs
+* Version: 1.1.10
+It corresponds to YQL specification change.
 * Version: 1.1.9
 It corresponds to YQL specification change.
 * Version: 1.1.8